uhh-lt/hatespeech/README.md

-### :tada: :tada:  The BERT model with pretrained Twitter and after fine tuning with Movies dataset is uploaded in Huggingface [Movie Hate Speech Detection] (https://huggingface.co/uhhlt/bert-based-uncased-hatespeech-movies) :tada: :tada:
+### :tada: :tada:  The BERT model with pretrained Twitter and finetuned with Movies dataset is uploaded in Huggingface [Movie Hate Speech Detection] (https://huggingface.co/uhhlt/bert-based-uncased-hatespeech-movies) :tada: :tada:

 # How Hateful are Movies?
 A study and prediction on Movie Subtitles :speaking_head: 🎥